Wayne Newton celebrates 60 years in Las Vegas with new show

 Newton’s show was previously at a showroom at Bally’s casino-resort, but it ended in December as the venue shifted toward magic acts.
 The planned shows at Caesars will be at a showroom for 165 people, providing a more intimate setting.

-He asked the casino operator to lift the venue’s age restriction to allow people of all ages to attend.
+Newton, 76, asked the casino operator to lift the venue’s age restriction to allow young people to attend.

 “I promised myself when I left the lounges that I would never be in a room again that had those kinds of restrictions.
 There’s nothing in our show that would offend anyone, even the youngsters,” Newton said.
 “That doesn’t mean that the show is geared to particularly that group, but it is geared not to exclude that group demographically.”